orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Does the universe allow physical access to history?
 Or must we always actively preserve.
-Does the keeping of archives and history eventually turn into a disorder?
+The answer to this question wouDoes the keeping of archives and history eventually turn into a disorder?
 Or is preservation always a must.*
 ***[], []***
-***, 2054***
+***On Future-proof Preservation, 2054***

 ---
 ### Chapter []